mutianxu/GDANet/README.md

 * PyTorch 1.0+

 ### Dataset
-* Create the folder to save the data:
+* Create the folder to symlink the data later:

     `mkdir -p data`